pradeepreddy19/Googlemaps/a1-notes.md

 ## Part 2:  Road Trip!!!

 Objective:  use A* search to find driving directions between two cities and cost function given by the user.
-Bonus points for finding shortest route, but passes through at least one city in each 48 contiguous states.
+Bonus points for finding shortest route that passes through at least one city in each 48 contiguous states.